 When a brand is being marketed by dozens, hundreds, or even thousands of individual outlets, it’s all too easy for the brand image to get completely out of control.
 As a result, products sold exclusively through indirect channels often had an unprofessional appearance, as opposed to the slick and polished presentation buyers saw from monolithic direct-sale entities.

 In today’s market, that just won’t cut it.
 Your indirect sales structure cannot be allowed to interfere with your attempts to create a singular image for your product.
 You need tactics and strategies that align marketing across all channels, anywhere in the world, to build a singular consistent brand.
+Here are five effective tactics for keeping your messaging aligned at all levels.

 1. Choose the right partners.